PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 lowerer lines without changing runtime invocation count, order, conditions, or the registered-runner call-site count of 118.

+The raw 419-line `_optimize_nhwc_prefix_qlinear_silu_chains` compatibility
+owner remains in the lowerer while its mutation contract is stabilized.
+Synthetic characterization covers the direct LOGISTIC and decomposed HardSigmoid paths, multiple fixed-point matches, post-Transpose removal, legacy-consumer adapter insertion, and eight guard families.
+The production QLinear recovery sequence and its two call boundaries are unchanged.
+Existing sequential corpus instrumentation remains authoritative: all measured owners returned zero rewrites with zero process-tree SWAP, so this checkpoint adds no duplicate conversion.

+Four strict xfails define its current unsafe boundary.
+The helper eagerly creates the fixed-name NHWC-to-NCHW permutation tensor even when no legacy adapter is committed; pruning then changes lineage metadata on rejected and second no-rewrite calls.
+It also reuses a colliding tensor without validating the payload and accepts a malformed Mul output signature before rewiring and rank-four adapter insertion.
+The correction must prevalidate rank-four output shape/signature and construct an immutable adapter plan before any edge or metadata mutation.
+A permutation constant is allocated only when that plan needs one, and an occupied name is reused only when its type, shape, and payload are exact; otherwise a collision-safe name is required.

 The two repeated dead-prune/static-reconcile/dynamic-Reshape/static-reconcile blocks execute through `_run_indexed_shape_convergence_cleanup`.
 The first invocation builds its own `ModelIRGraphIndex`; the terminal convergence owner